McOwska/McOwska/README.md

 ### Hi there, my name is Zuzanna Makowska 👋
-🔭 I’m currently working on surviving Erasmus exchange at the University of Tartu :snowflake: in Estonia during the 3rd year of studying Computer Science and Artificial Inteligence at AGH :v:
+🔭 I’m currently working on surviving the 3rd year of studying Computer Science and Artificial Intelligence at AGH :v:

 Privatly a piano player 🎹 and former equestrian 🏇